TheSorton/alice.js/README.md

 These keys are not required, and the commands will give an error if they're left out.

 ### Starting
-After config.json has been created, make sure to have node.js v12 and npm installed as these are required.
+After your config.json has been created, make sure to have at least node.js v12 and npm installed as these are required.
 Run `npm install` to install the bots dependencies.
 After they are installed, run `npm run start` to start the bot.

 ## Configuration